 Picking mushrooms to sell will always require a commercial permit and include more restrictive limits on the areas you may harvest.
 Similarly to person use permits, commercial permits are issued separately for each state or federal forest area.

-Truffle regulations and permits are different from other wild mushrooms.
-Effective July 1, 2014, Oregon House Bill 2615 requires all persons to obtain a permit to collect truffles on both private and state-owned forestland.
-You must request and obtain a permit from the landowner.
+Truffle regulations and permits are sometimes different from other wild mushrooms.
 The Bureau of Land Management, Salem District, is offering permits to harvest truffles on designated BLM lands in Northwest Oregon.
 You may only harvest with the assistance of a truffle dog.
 Link to Salem BLM Truffle Permit Requirements

 Matsutake